yc1953/Face-Detection/README.md

-# Facial-Detection
+# Face-Detection
-Facial Detection using OpenCv and Python
+Face Detection using OpenCv and Python